depicted-candela/TransitionalSQL/10_bluePrint/exercises.md

     <h5>Requirements:</h5>
     <ul>
         <li>
             <strong>Metadata-Driven:</strong> The procedure should not have hardcoded table names for the child table.
-Instead, it should be designed to work on a base table (for example, `orders`) and find its child table (`orderItems`) by querying the Data Dictionary views.
+Instead, it should be designed to work on a base table (for example, <code>orders</code>) and find its child table (<code>orderItems</code>) by querying the Data Dictionary views.
             <small>Hint: Use <code>USER_CONSTRAINTS</code> to find foreign key relationships.</small>
         </li>
         <li>